minitest-reporters/minitest-reporters/README.md

 Minitest::Reporters.use!
 [Minitest::Reporters::SpecReporter.new, Minitest::Reporters::JUnitReporter.new]
 ```

-If RubyMate, TeamCity, RubyMine or VIM presence is detected, the reporter will be automatically chosen,
+If TextMate, TeamCity, RubyMine or VIM presence is detected, the reporter will be automatically chosen,
 regardless of any reporters passed to the `use!` method.

 To override this behavior, you may set the ENV variable MINITEST_REPORTER: